 Letter from the Director

-As envisaged by the institute’s founders, Peter Martin and Dick Henriksen, CITA serves as a national center of excellence, promoting academic research in the astronomical community across Canada, with collaborations on a national and international level.
-Our researchers investigate questions from all of astronomy and astrophysics, ranging from early universe and big bang cosmology to galaxy formation and high-energy phenomena such as magnetars and supernovae.
-Recognizing that these fields of study—of stars and sky—have fascinated humans since time immemorial, CITA provides scientific leadership for the general public as well.
+Welcome!
+At the Candian Institute for Theoretical Astrophysics (CITA) we are committed to pushing the boundaries of human knowledge in astrophysics and training the next generation of boundary-breakers.
+CITA is the only national theory center for astrophysics in the world and was designed as a national center of excellence, to promote academic research within the astrophysics community across Canada, with collaborations on a national and international level.
+Our researchers investigate questions from all of astronomy and astrophysics, ranging from the early universe and big bang cosmology to galaxy formation, high-energy phenomena such as black holes, pulsars and supernovae, gravitational waves, and planet formation.

-In the span of roughly a quarter century, CITA has grown from its fledging beginning of three faculty members and a few postdoctoral fellows to a faculty of seven, some thirty postdoctoral fellows–several appointed at other Canadian universities —and nearly twenty graduate students.
+In the span of roughly a quarter century, CITA has grown from its fledgling beginning of three faculty members and a few postdoctoral fellows to a faculty of seven, some thirty postdoctoral fellows in Toronto and appointed at other Canadian universities, and nearly twenty graduate students.
 Such tremendous growth is one measure of the success of CITA.

-Astronomy and astrophysics ask questions of broad interest: Where does the Universe come from, what does it consist of, how old is it, and how large is it?
-Similarly, how are planets formed, how many stars have planets, and how many are like the Earth?
+Astrophysics ask questions of broad interest: Where does the Universe come from, what does it consist of, how old is it, and how large is it?
+Similarly, how are planets formed, how many stars have planets, and how many can support life?
 CITA is developing the theoretical and computational tools needed to answer these questions.